-Just to the east and accepting euros, Spain is another place where your dollar is going to get you more.
+Just east of Portugal is Spain, another country that accepts euros and where your dollar is going to get you more.

 Unlike other major countries on the continent, Spain is a historically affordable destination for travelers.
-That's especially true for foodies hitting Spain, where a dinner and a glass of wine won't cost you much more than a Chipotle order here at home.
+That's especially true for foodies, where a dinner and a glass of wine won't cost you much more than a Chipotle order at home.

 With two major airports in Barcelona (BCN) and Madrid (MAD), Spain is ripe for cheap flights, too.

-Ireland doesn't come immediately to mind as a cheap western European destination like Portugal and Spain, but we think it probably should.
+Unlike Spain and Portugal, Ireland doesn't immediately come to mind as a cheap Western European destination, but we think it probably should.

 The Emerald Isle is much cheaper than neighboring England and especially Iceland to the north.
 And with the dollar's strength against the euro right now, Ireland can be a bargain.

-Our points and miles expert Peter just got back from a trip to Ireland, the land where even a personalized pint of Guinness with his face stamped on the foam on top cost him just $6.
+On a recent trip to Ireland, Thrifty Traveler points and miles guru Peter found even a personalized pint of Guinness with his face stamped on the foam on top cost him just $6.

-Transportation in Ireland is also pretty affordable, meaning you can get around to all of the sights without breaking the bank, too.
-But first you need to get there, and Ireland is often fertile ground for some of the cheapest flights to get to Europe.
+Transportation in Ireland is also pretty affordable, meaning you can get around to all of the sights without breaking the bank But first you need to get there, and Ireland is often fertile ground for some of the cheapest flights to get to Europe.

-That's due in part to the presence of Irish flag carrier, Aer Lingus, offering nonstop flights to and from many U.S. cities.
-Combined with competition from U.S. airlines flying in and out of Dublin (DUB), roundtrip fares for $400 or even less aren't hard to come by.
+That's due in part to the presence of Irish flag carrier, Aer Lingus, which offers nonstop flights to and from many U.S. cities.
+Combined with competition from U.S. airlines flying in and out of Dublin (DUB), roundtrip fares for $499 or less aren't hard to come by.